nathanlesage/wn-patreonlist-plugin/README.md

 The CSV file is one you can download from Patreon's relationship manager.
 You can either pre-filter the patrons who will be downloaded directly on Patreon, or you can simply export all and decide to perform additional sorting via the plugin.
 The latter is recommended (for more information, see below).

-Drag a file into the respective field, or click the "Upload" button, and point October to your file.
+Drag a file into the respective field, or click the "Upload" button, and point Winter to your file.
 You can customize how the CSV file looks, if something seems odd, but the default file format has been adapted to the way Patreon's CSV files are formatted.

 The database fields have been named so that the "Auto match columns" button should automatically match the fields in the CSV file to the fields in the database. **Attention**: The ID, Created On, Updated On, and Removed On-fields are internally used to manage the patron records.
 Likewise, some fields from the CSV file have not been mapped.
 This has two reasons: first, uploading a lot of personal data constitutes a potential risk, which is why only fields that make sense are imported.
 The second reason is that the plugin's purpose is solely to display a list of patrons, for which we only need the name and the respective tier.